 As you can see, my mom is special because she plays with me.

 His answers are pretty close anyways.
-Definitely had me smiling because it’s so cute!
+“She likes to sit on the couch.”
+Lol Well, I definitely like other things besides that, but sure!
+This definitely had me smiling because it’s so cute!

 As a Mom, this is special for so many reasons.
 I love his little hand-prints.
 And I love that he took time to think about why I am so special to him.
 This masterpiece made my week!